 Meaning

-The message behind “I played saxophone, so I was into jazz.
+In the quote “I played saxophone, so I was into jazz.
 I learned from each audience and each teacher that I had.
-I can’t really tell you any rules or anything, but the way I develop my beliefs is really just by personally learning from different situations.” revolves around wisdom.
-It suggests that reflection reveals deeper truths, making it relatable to many people's experiences.
+I can’t really tell you any rules or anything, but the way I develop my beliefs is really just by personally learning from different situations.,” the emphasis is on wisdom.
+It highlights the thought that wisdom grows through experience while implying that understanding takes time.

 Theme